HUMA 10: Human Sexuality (Lecture)

 You must make the suggested corrections for your assignment, then submit to me both the draft with the suggested corrections and the final corrected assignment. (see below for instructions).

-In order to receive feedback in a timely manner from the on-line tutor, you must submit your completed assignment no later than a minimum of one (2) week prior to the due date of the Film Assignment (there is NO 24 hour tutor turnaround).
+In order to guarantee feedback in a timely manner from the on-line tutor, please submit your completed assignment no later than a minimum of two (2) weeks prior to the due date of the Film Assignment (there is NO 24 hour tutor feedback turnaround).

 Free online tutoring available to all De Anza College students.

 Just log in to MyPortal, go to the Students tab, and find the Smarthinking link.
 You can work with a tutor live (hours vary by subject), post questions, or Submit an essay or paper for a tutor to review and receive feedback for a response.
 For more information, go to www.deanza.edu/studentsuccess/onlinetutoring